yahya14/PlazaToon/README.md

 ##What you need to know about the Recalculate button

 So lets talk about moving addresses for a bit.
 In this situation, the NPC's addresses move everytime a loading screen appears.
-So once you are connected, keep in mind you'll need to click the *Recalculate* button *after* every loading screen. (but sometimes they don't move anymore, but better be safe to *prevent crashes*.)
+So once you are connected, keep in mind you'll need to click the *Recalculate* button *after* every loading screen in the plaza. (but sometimes they don't move anymore, but better be safe to *prevent crashes*.)

+Also make sure that you disconnect the tool if you want to go online, if by chance you change a value in the tool during a match, your game will likely crash.

 ##Usage